 Have you ever noticed how some lighting feels warm and inviting, while other lighting feels cool and energizing?
 That’s color temperature at work.
 Measured in Kelvins (K), it determines the color of the light.
 For a cozy, relaxing vibe in living rooms and bedrooms, look for “warm white” or “soft white” bulbs (around 2700K to 3000K).
 For kitchens, bathrooms, and home offices where you need crisp, clear light, “cool white” or “bright white” (3500K to 4100K) is a great choice.
 “Daylight” bulbs (5000K and up) mimic natural sunlight and are perfect for task-oriented spaces like workshops or reading nooks.
 Selecting the right color temperature is key to setting the perfect mood.

-Find the Right Brightness and Dimmer
+Getting the Brightness and Dimming Right

 With old incandescent bulbs, we learned to judge brightness by watts.
 With LEDs, you’ll want to look at lumens instead.
 Lumens measure the actual brightness of the light, while watts measure energy use.
 A standard 60-watt incandescent bulb is equivalent to an LED bulb that produces about 800 lumens.
 For general room lighting, aim for around 800 lumens, but for task areas like kitchen counters, you might want something brighter.
 For ultimate control, consider installing dimmer switches.
 They let you adjust the brightness to fit any activity or time of day.
 Just be sure to buy bulbs labeled “dimmable,” as not all LEDs are.
 If you need help with installation, our team provides expert electrician repairs.